-I’m going to take a break from written sources about purses made with buttonhole looping to present a specimen object (the first of several that will appear here).
+I’m going to take a break from written sources about purses made with simple looping to present an astonishingly well-preserved object.
 The published instructions discussed so far are all from the early–19th century but some extant purses of the type described in them are a fair bit older.
-The objects are consistent with the written documents throughout, and the bourse en feston from that time have the same general appearance and structure.
+They are consistent with the written documents throughout, and the bourse en feston from that time have the same general appearance and structure.

 With thanks to the Royal Coin Cabinet in Stockholm, Sweden, and their photographer Ola Myrin for providing the following photographs of a purse in their collections (KMK 102 714:2), here is a good example of the genre: